UNH-LunaCats-Robotics/LunacatsRaspberryPi/2019-2020/README.md

 If you have just joined the club or are interested in trying to run the code, you can find instructions for how to set up the code in the folder Build_Instructions.

-*[Join our Discord](https://discord.gg/q4r8ZTM) if you would like to participate in discussions about the code!*

 ## Project Properties

 - **LANGUAGE:**       C++